 B12 for brain Power

 Vitamin B12 helps your body to repair and maintain nerve cells.
-This aids neurotransmitter signalling - sending messages to the brain.
+This aids neurotransmitter signalling – sending messages to the brain.
 It also helps to coat the nerves in a protective layer called the myelin sheath.
 Without this cognitive function is decreased.
-B12 helps your brain to process information.
+A vitamin B12 patch helps your brain to process information.

 B12 to help you sleep